josuMoreno19/josuMoreno19/README.md

 # Hello!
 I'm SantiMor!
 Full Stack Developer

 ## About me
 Hello!
 I'm a passionate Full Stack Developer with a keen focus on Java and Angular.
+- 👋 Hi, I’m @SantiMor05
+- 💞️ I’m looking to collaborate on programming proyects that help me learn more about programming world.
 My journey in the tech world began with a fascination for building solutions that not only perform efficiently but also deliver a compelling user experience.

 ## Contact me